 The villages of Saalbach and Hinterglemm lie in the Glemm valley (or "Glemmtal") in the province of Salzburg in western Austria in an area known as the Pinzgau.

-The ski area, which shares lifts with the resort of Leogang in a neighbouring valley (and, from 2016, with Fieberbrunn), is one of the most extensive in Austria and has a good snow record, although the top stations of many of the lifts are not that high compared to other resorts in the west of Austria.
+The Ski Circus area, which shares lifts with the resorts of Leogang and Fieberbrunn in a neighbouring valley, is one of the most extensive in Austria and has a good snow record, although the top stations of many of the lifts are not that high compared to other resorts in the west of Austria.

 Saalbach Elevation: 1003 metres

 Location: 5753 Saalbach/5754 Hinterglemm - Salzburg - Austria

 Saalbach and Hinterglemm were originally villages in the farming valley of the Glemmtal and, despite, the changes that the ski industry has brought, that rural character remains during the summer months.
 But the developments brought about by winter sports have led to Saalbach-Hinterglemm becoming one of Austria's top ski resorts.

 The boom in winter tourism and skiing in the area really started after World War II, and the communities have profited from an increase in general prosperity and an influx of inhabitants.
 From a population of around 1,000 in the mid-1900s the number of inhabitants has grown to over 3,000 with the biggest increase taking place in the 50s and 60s as tourism developed.